superfly/docs/flyctl/cmd/flyctl_scale_memory.md

-Set VM memory to a number of megabytes.
+Set VM memory to a number of megabytes

 ## Usage
 ~~~
 flyctl scale memory <memoryMB> [flags]
 ~~~